clebert/batis/README.md

 Even though React Hooks are actually a constrained solution for using state and side effects in functional stateless components, they have proven to be very elegant in their design.
 I wanted to use this kind of reactive programming in areas other than web UI development, so I wrote Batis.
-It turns out that Batis is also good for testing React/Preact Hooks.

 Batis essentially revolves around the concept of a Hook and its host.
 A Hook is comparable to a biological virus.
 A virus is dependent on a host cell because it has no metabolism of its own.
 So, in a figurative sense, a host is also needed to make use of a functional stateless Hook.
-A host manages the state and side effects of a Hook and notifies of asynchronous state changes that should result in another run.
+A host manages the state and effects of a Hook and notifies of asynchronous state changes that should result in another run.

 ## Getting started